Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Related Work

 \subsubsection{Identifying complex words}

-Text simplification at word level has been done through 1) \textbf{lexicon based} approaches, which match words to lexicons of complex/simple words \cite{deleger2009extracting, elhadad2007mining}, 2) \textbf{threshold based} approaches, which apply a threshold over word lengths or certain statistics \cite{leroy2013user}, 3) \textbf{human driven} techniques, which solicit the user's input on what words are difficult and need simplification \cite{rello2013simplify}, and 4) \textbf{classification methods}, which train machine learning models to distinguish complex words from simple words \cite{shardlow2013comparison}.
+Text simplification at word level has been done through 1) \textbf{lexicon based} approaches, which match words to lexicons of complex/simple words \cite{deleger2009extracting, elhadad2007mining}, 2) \textbf{threshold based} approaches, which apply a threshold over word lengths or certain statistics \cite{leroy2013user}, 3) \textbf{human driven} approaches, which solicit the user's input on which words need simplification \cite{rello2013simplify}, and 4) \textbf{classification} methods, which train machine learning models to distinguish complex words from simple words \cite{shardlow2013comparison}.
+Complex word identification is also the main topic of SemEval 2016 Task 11 \cite{paetzold2016semeval}, aiming to determine whether a non-native English speaker can understand the meaning of a word in a given sentence.
+Significant differences exist between simple and complex words, and the latter on average are shorter, less ambiguous, less frequent, and more technical in nature.
+Interestingly, the frequency of a word is identified as a reliable indicator of its simplicity \cite{leroy2013user}.

-While the above techniques have been widely employed, it is not clear to what extent one technique outperforms the others in the absence of standardized high quality parallel corpora for text simplification \cite{paetzold2015reliable}.
-Pre-constructed lexicons are often limited and do not generalize to different domains and applications.
-It is intriguing that classification methods reported in the literature are not any better than a ``simplify all'' baseline \cite{shardlow2014survey}.
+While the above techniques have been widely employed for complex word identification, the results reported in the literature are rather controversial and it is not clear to what extent one technique outperforms the other in the absence of standardized high quality parallel corpora for text simplification \cite{paetzold2015reliable}.
+Pre-constructed lexicons are often limited and do not generalize to different domains.
+It is intriguing that classification methods reported in the literature are not any better than a ``simplify-all'' baseline \cite{shardlow2014survey}.

-Complex word identification is the main topic of SemEval 2016 Task 11 \cite{paetzold2016semeval}, aiming to determine whether a non-native English speaker can understand the meaning of a target word in a given sentence.
-There exist significant differences between simple and complex words, and the latter on average are shorter, less ambiguous, less frequent, and more technical in nature.
-Interestingly, the frequency of a word is a reliable tell-tale indicator of its simplicity \cite{leroy2013user}.
-Model performance is evaluated using the F1-score and the G-score, the harmonic mean between accuracy and recall.